 In addition to lactation education, a lactation consultant is a specialist who has passed the IBCLC® examination.
 The examination program is accredited by the U.S. National Commission for Certifying Agencies.
 IBCLC® can work in a wide variety of health care settings including hospitals, pediatric offices, public health clinics and private practice.
 All of the IBCLCs at Marshfield Medical Center in Marshfield also are registered nurses with obstetrics background.

 What can lactation consultants provide?

-At Marshfield Medical Center, all patients who are breastfeeding meet with one of our lactation consultants, as do families of newborns in our neonatal intensive care unit in Marshfield Children’s Hospital.
-Lactation consultants are available six days a week and coordinate care with nurses, OB/GYN providers and pediatrics to make sure you and your child receive the care and education you need.
+At Marshfield Medical Center in Marshfield, all patients who are breastfeeding meet with one of our lactation consultants, as do families of newborns in our neonatal intensive care unit in Marshfield Children’s Hospital.
+Marshfield’s lactation consultants are available six days a week and coordinate care with nurses, OB/GYN providers and pediatrics to make sure you and your child receive the care and education you need.

 Each patient receives individualized care based on their needs, medical history, education, experience and family support,” said Jessie Richardson, lactation consultant at Marshfield Medical Center in Marshfield.
 “No situation is similar.
 We start by learning about our patients and tailor to them.”

 Marshfield Medical Center-Eau Claire has three inpatient care certified lactation counselors (CLC®), who support and counsel on breastfeeding.
 The hospital also has Certified Nurse Midwives (CNM), who are available for lactation support in the inpatient and medical office settings.